Bilal Abbas Khan: Ishq Murshid and beyond expansion (2024–present)

+His last release of 2025, came with ARY Digital's romance drama Meri Zindagi Hai Tu which is currently on-air where he starred as Kamyar Sohail, a charming yet impulsive man scarred by betrayal and unable to form lasting bonds opposite Hania Aamir for the first time.

 Public image

 In December 2020, Khan was selected by the UK magazine Eastern Eye as one of the "Top 50 Asian celebrities", along with four other Pakistani celebrities, and was labelled as the "fastest rising acting star in Pakistan" by the magazine.

 In 2021, Eastern Eye featured him in its list of "30 under 30 Global Asian Stars", along with four other Pakistani celebrities.